Finding a person of interest from the Investigation task

 • "person wearing a white dress in the lobby yesterday afternoon"

-Using a natural language search quickly refines relevant footage without manually scanning hours of video.
+Natural language search quickly selects relevant footage without manually scanning hours of video.

 3. (Optional) If natural language search returns too many matches, select filters to further refine the person of interest search results: